snowplow/scala-maxmind-iplookups/README.md

 The first element is the result of the geographic location lookup.
 It is either `None` (if no geographic lookup database was provided) or `Some(ipLocation)`, where `ipLocation` is an instance of the `IpLocation` case class described below.
-The other three elements in the tuple are `Option`s wrapping the results of the other four possible lookups: ISP, organization, domain, and connection type.
+The other elements are `Option`s wrapping the results of the other possible lookups: ISP, organization, ASN, domain, and connection type.

-Note that enabling providing an ISP database will return an `organization` in addition to an `isp`.
+Note that providing an ISP database will return `organization` and `asn` in addition to `isp`.
+The `asn` field contains an `Asn` case class with `autonomousSystemNumber` and `autonomousSystemOrganization` information extracted from the ISP database.

 ### IpLocation case class